andbanman/mist/USERGUIDE.rst

 Data should be prepared to meet these requirements:

-- Arranged as *NxM* matrix, with each column a variable.
+- Arranged as *NxM* matrix, where each column is a variable and each row is a sample.
 - Continuous variables discretized into non-negative integer bins (for best performance, bins should be contiguous and start at 0).
 - Missing values represented by a negative integer.